Income tax declaration in France

 2. Under the heading "autres salaires imposables de source étrangère" (box 1AG): report the amount of salary and other income that is not likely to be subject to tax in the home country; this includes cost-of-living allowance if it is not subject to tax in the home country; deduct from those amounts the premium paid for a compulsory health insurance scheme.

-3. If the cost-of-living allowance received through CERN is reported under 1AG (and therefore taxable in France), actual professional expenses should be reported under the heading "Frais réels" (box 1AK).
-These costs would be deducted from the taxable income if considered by the French authorities as justified and linked to the professional activity of an associated member of the personnel sent by the employer to work at CERN.
-The option for deduction is up to the person: either a flat rate of 10% (applied by the fiscal authority) or real expenses.
-These costs may include journey expenses between place of residence and workplace, additional meal expenses, contribution to trade unions and insurance premiums for professional liability, professional training expenses, and costs associated with dual residency situation (rent, local tax (taxe d'habitation), water/electricity bills, and any other expenses justified by the member of the personnel's presence in the region for professional activities, with the condition that is justified the obligation for the member of personnel to reside in a different location than the usual place of residence of their partner / spouse).
-A detailed calculation of this amount should be attached to the declaration; actual evidence (such as bills) must be kept by the member of the personnel as they may be required by the tax authorities later for verification.
+3. If the cost-of-living allowance received through CERN is reported under 1AG (and is therefore taxable in France), actual professional expenses should be reported under the heading "Frais réels" (box 1AK).
+These costs will be deducted from the taxable income if considered by the French authorities as justified and linked to the professional activity of an associated member of the personnel sent by the employer to work at CERN.
+The option for deduction is up to the individual: either a flat rate of 10% (applied by the taxes authorities) or actual expenses.
+These costs may include expenses for travel between the place of residence and the place of work, additional meal expenses, contributions to trade unions and insurance premiums for professional liability, professional training expenses, and costs associated with dual residency situation (rent, residence tax, water/electricity bills, and any other expenses incurred by the member of the personnel's presence in the region for professional activities, provided that the member of the personnel's need to reside in a different location than the partner/spouse's usual place of residence has been justified).
+A detailed calculation of these expenses should be attached to the declaration either on an individual sheet of paper or in the dedicated section of the online declaration.
+The actual receipts and bills must be kept by the member of the personnel for several years as they may be required by the tax authorities later for verification.

-- is to be sent via the secure messaging service by connecting to the "espace particulier" on the site www.impots.gouv.fr,
+- via the secure messaging platform available in the "espace particulier" on www.impots.gouv.fr,

-- or failing that is to be sent by post to the local SIP (Service des impôts des particuliers), along with the reference number of the online declaration, or
+- or, failing that, by post to the local SIP along with the reference number of the online declaration,

-Very important: Members of the personnel who use an individual annual statement must not tick the 8FV box.
+Very important: Members of the personnel who receive an individual annual statement must not tick box 8FV.

 In the event of a specific issue, members of the personnel should contact their local SIP.

-3.3 Associated member of the personnel receiving neither financial and family benefits paid by CERN, nor cost of living allowance
+3.3 Associated members of the personnel receiving neither financial and family benefits paid by CERN nor a cost-of-living allowance

-Associated members of the personnel receiving neither financial and family benefits paid by CERN, nor cost of living allowance may be liable for tax in France on other sources of income (for example, remuneration paid by their home institutes) and must therefore be declared to the local SIP, even if such income is taxable in the country of origin of the payment.
+Associated members of the personnel receiving neither financial and family benefits paid by CERN nor a cost-of-living allowance may be liable for tax in France on other sources of income (e.g. remuneration paid by their home institute).
+Such income must therefore be declared to the local SIP, even if it is taxable in the country of origin of the payment.

 The individuals concerned are invited to contact their local SIP regarding any specific issues relating to their declaration obligations.